Star Trek: The Motion Picture: Costumes and makeup

 Besides developing Vulcan ears and alien masks, Phillips and his assistant Charles Schram applied more routine makeup to the principal actors.
 Khambatta's head was freshly shaved each day, then given an application of makeup to reduce glare from the hot set lights.
 Khambatta had no qualms about shaving her head at first, but began worrying if her hair would grow back properly.
 Roddenberry proposed insuring Khambatta's hair after the actress voiced her concerns, believing it would be good publicity, but legal teams determined such a scheme would be very costly.
-Instead, Khambatta visited the Georgette Klinger Skin Care Salon in Beverly Hills, where the studio footed the bill for the recommended six facials and scalp treatments during the course of production, as well as a daily scalp treatment routine of cleansers and lotion.
+Instead, Khambatta visited the Georgette Klinger Skin Care Salon in Beverly Hills, where the studio footed the bill for the recommended six facials and scalp treatments during production, as well as a daily scalp treatment routine of cleansers and lotion.
 Collins described Khambatta as very patient and professional while her scalp was shaved and treated for up to two hours each day.
-Khambatta spent six months following the regimen, (her hair eventually regrew without issue, though she kept her shaven locks after production had ended.)
+Khambatta spent six months following the regimen; her hair eventually regrew without issue, though she kept her shaven locks after production had ended.